aleexnager/env_config/README.md

 >[!NOTE]
 >.bash_aliases may not exist so you will have to create it or add the `alias` commands inside the .bashrc file.

+>[!NOTE]\
+>Note: Some scripts may not work properly because some dependencies may need to be installed or some variables containing path directories may be different for you.
+My advise is to check every script you are going to use in case there is something that has to be modify for your personal usage.